Self-Improving Language Models for Evolutionary Program Synthesis: A Case Study on ARC-AGI: Related Work

 Recent work has shown that LLMs can learn to reason by training on successful reasoning traces\,---\,either self-generated \citep{zelikman2022star,zelikman2024quiet,guo2025deepseek}, or produced by classical search algorithms \citep{gandhi2024stream}.
 SOAR also internalizes search traces into the model, but can do so leveraging both successful and failed attempts, using hindsight learning.
 Moreover, SOAR also learns to refine solutions from past experience, and leverages these improved capabilities in a test-time evolutionary search.

 The Abstraction and Reasoning Corpus (ARC) represents a particularly challenging synthesis benchmark that has attracted significant attention over the past years \citep{chollet2019measure}.
 ARC tasks can be solved in two ways: (1)~direct prediction of output grids (transductive approach), or (2)~prediction of a transformation program used to generate the output grids (inductive approach) \citep{inductiontransduction}.
 First attempts at leveraging LLMs for transduction achieved poor results \citep{xu2023llms,gendron2023large,mirchandani2023large} but finetuning models on synthetic data brought significant performance gains \citep{inductiontransduction, ttt}.
 Early inductive approaches leveraged heavily human-engineered domain-specific languages (DSL) and exhaustive search \citep{dsl-arc,icecuber}.
 More recent approaches used closed-source LLM for Python synthesis: sampling and refining populations of candidate programs \citep{wang2023hypothesis, inductiontransduction}.

-Two recent projects trained LLMs to sample programs in ARC: \citet{codeit} used online RL and hindsight learning in a custom DSL, while \citet{inductiontransduction} used human-generated Python solutions.
-With SOAR, we continuously refine search operators (sampling and refinement) solely from past synthesis attempts, achieving competitive performance while eliminating any dependence on human engineering and datasets.
+Most closely related, CodeIt \citep{codeit} proposes an expert-iteration loop for ARC: they generate candidate programs expressed in a hand-designed DSL \citep{dsl-arc}, execute them, use hindsight relabelling to convert failures into positive training pairs, then retrain the solver on this synthetic data.
+SOAR adapts and extends this framework in several ways: replacing the hand-crafted DSL with general-purpose Python, introducing an iterative refinement step that leverages execution feedback to repair candidate programs within the search loop, and scaling the approach to larger open-weight LLMs.
+Separately, \citet{inductiontransduction} trained LLMs to sample Python programs for ARC using human-generated solutions.
+With SOAR, we continuously refine search operators (sampling and refinement) solely from past synthesis attempts, and further combine test-time training with test-time search to enable continuous adaptation on target tasks, achieving competitive performance while eliminating any dependence on human engineering and datasets.